 I Missed the Early Signs of Arthritis In My Dog

 I missed the early signs of arthritis in my dog.
 She was recently diagnosed with arthritis at the age of 3 and to say I was a bit shocked would be an understatement.
 The signs had been there all along, but I wasn’t putting them together.
 I just assumed they were exercise related issues.

 I Missed The Early Signs of Arthritis in My Dog

-Dogs can’t tell us what’s wrong, it’s up to us to notice their symptoms.
+But unfortunately dogs can’t tell us what’s wrong, so it’s up to us to notice those symptoms.
 Laika was still active, and she’d been participating in all of our normal daily physical exercises.
-She wasn’t showing any real signs of pain, and she didn’t show any signs of wanting to slow down.
+She wasn’t showing any real signs of pain, and she wasn’t show any obvious signs of wanting to slow down.